Rykian/CineVOlle/README.md

 CineVOlle
 =========

-CineVOlle purpose is to send each weeks a newsletter with theater screening in original version in Laval.
+CineVOlle updates its users weekly with a list of undubbed foreign movies projected in the cinema Cineville, in the town of Laval.

 Requirements
 ------------